 Fresh Pumpkin Pie

-If you buy one of the heirloom varieties of pumpkin this fall for decoration, cook them for pie when you’re done with them.
+This has been my go-to pumpkin pie for the past 5 years.
+Once I saw how much more flavorful pumpkin was with fresh pumpkin (vs the canned filling) I was hooked.
+Getting into the pumpkin, takes a lil’ elbow grease, but it’s worth it.
+Once roasted and soft, you’ll have fresh pumpkin for not only this pie, but soups, dips and muffins.
+If you bought one of the heirloom varieties of pumpkins this fall for decoration, cook them for pie when you’re done with them.
 These varieties of pumpkin (Cinderella, Blue Hubbard and Cheese) have, dense, super flavorful flesh that is great for roasting and pureeing.
 And of course, in pumpkin pie.

 Ingredients